Everything You Need to Know About Software Testing Methods

 Testing follows a strict blueprint to optimize staff skills, time, and money while providing stakeholders with essential information to take the product forward.
 The goal is to facilitate a good end-user experience through a strong quality assurance program.
 With the stakes so high, QA managers are some of the top earners in the technology industry.
 Testing usually follows these steps:

 - Requirement analysis where managers outline a plan to put a suitable test strategy in place.

 - Tests begin and results undergo analysis.

-- Any defects are corrected, and the software goes through regression testing -- a system to check the program still works after modifications.
+- Any defects are corrected, and the software goes through regression testing—a system to check that the program still works after modifications.

 - A test closure report then details the whole process and the outcomes.

 Individuals can become certified software testers through organizations such as BCS, The Chartered Institute for IT, ISTQB® (International Software Testing Qualifications Board), and ASQ (formerly the American Society for Quality).

 Black box and white box testing are the two fundamental methods for judging product behavior and performance, but there are other methods as well.

 - Black box testing: Also called functional or specification-based testing, this method focuses on output.
 Testers aren’t concerned with the internal mechanisms.
 They only check that the software does what it’s supposed to do.
 Knowledge of coding isn’t necessary, and testers work at user interface level.

 - White box testing: This method uses coding know-how as part of the test procedure.
 When a product fails, testers go as deep into the code as necessary to find the cause.
 The software developers do this themselves since they determine how the product should work.
 Structure-based and glass box testing are other names for this method.